pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/2_centos_install.md

 #### Post install configuration

-By default, a new database will be created by the system during the installation process.
+By default, a new database is created by the system during the installation process.
 You only need a user with database management permissions.

 If you would rather do it manually, you may create a dedicated user and an empty database by executing the following SQL queries :